hacksparrow/go-debug/Readme.md

 ## What?

  The basic premise is that every library should have some form of debug logging, ideally enabled without touching code.
+When disabled a no-op function is returned, which Go can easily execute 100m ops/s on a MBP retina, in other words it's negligable for most code paths.

  Executables often support `--verbose` flags for conditional logging, but libraries typically either require altering your code to enable logging,